umbraco/UmbracoDocs/umbraco-cms/fundamentals/data/scheduled-publishing.md

 If you are in the same timezone as the server, this message will not appear under the date picker.

 {% hint style="info" %}
-In Umbraco versions lower than 7.5, the time you select has to be the time on the server, these older versions of Umbraco do not detect your local timezone.
+In Umbraco versions lower than 7.5, the time you select has to be the time on the server.
+These older versions of Umbraco do not detect your local timezone.
 {% endhint %}

 ## Permissions